 Have a Plan for Debt

 People should have a plan for paying final expenses and estate taxes.
-The worst thing would be to have significant assets and debt going through probate court, but an estate law firm can sort the situation out.
+One of the worst things would be to have significant assets and debt going through probate court, but an estate law firm in Chicago can sort that situation out.
 However, it may mean that the attorney’s fees would be paid by the family rather than from the estate.
 By starting to reduce debt now, and by buying life insurance, clients can leave their families with enough money to pay final expenses.
-You can also connect them on Facebook for more updates.